Jelena Karanović

 Your blog portfolio is due.

-Your final paper is due.
+Your research paper is due.